With powerful members and mysterious rituals, the Skull and Bones Society has long been associated with sinister conspiracy theories.

 Some claim that the group was behind the Kennedy assassination, that they were responsible for creating the nuclear bomb, that they are sponsored and influenced by the Illuminati, and even that they control the entire Central Intelligence Agency.

-However, the theories, as insane as some of them may sound, aren’t really that off base when considering the members.
+However, the theories, as off-kilter as some of them may sound, aren’t really that off base when considering the members.

-In fact, during the 2004 Presidential Election, both the Republican and Democratic nominees, Kerry and W. Bush, were former Bonesman.
+In fact, during the 2004 Presidential Election, both the Republican and Democratic nominees, John Kerry and George W. Bush, were Skull And Bones members.

 Despite the theories and accusations surrounding them, Bonesmen have remained notoriously silent about what goes on in their inner sanctum.
 Both Kerry and Bush were asked about life as Bonesmen during the 2004 election, but neither would comment.